graceful-coder/TradingStrategies/README.md

 Put the file in the directory user_data/strategies/

-Add the Strategy's ***class name*** to the docker-compose.yml file by replacing `--strategy SampleStrategy` at the bottom of the .yml file with `--strategy customOPstrategy`.
+Add the Strategy's ***class name*** to the docker-compose.yml file in ft_userdata/ by replacing `--strategy SampleStrategy` at the bottom of the .yml file with `--strategy customOPstrategy`.
 The SampleStrategy is run by default.

 # 3\.
 Go Live!